-Day 1.
-Travel to Bellavista
+Day 1: Travel to Bellavista

 We shall travel to Bellavista after with stop at the dry scrub of Quebrada Upaquihua to check for birds as Huallaga Slaty Antshrike, Ashy-headed Greenlet, Planalto Hermit, Rufous Casiornis, Mishana Tyrannulet, Comb Duck, Stripe-chested Antwren and others.
 Night in Bellavista Hotel Monteverde.

-Day 2-3.
-Scarlet Banded Barbet camp
+Day 2-3: Scarlet Banded Barbet camp

-While Scarlet-banded Barbet is our main target many other birds which have been recorded will be searched for as well, such as Chestnut-tipped Toucanet, Scaled, Fiery-throated and Scarlet-breasted Fruiteaters, the foothill race of Long-tailed Woodcreeper, Grey-tailed Piha, Rose-fronted Parakeet, Foothill and Slaty Antwren, Rufous-breasted Antthrush, Scaled Antpitta, Foothill Schiffornis, Short-tailed Antthrush, Ash-browed and Chestnut-throated Spinetails, Yellow-throated Spadebill, Yellow-cheeked Becard, Andean Lanisoma, Roraiman Flycatcher and Jet, Yungas and Blue-rumped Manakin, Gray-mantled Wren, and many tanagers such as Blue-browed, Golden-eared and Straw-backed Tanagers.
+While Scarlet-banded Barbet and Cordillera Azul Antbird are our main targets many other birds will also be searched for.
+These include Chestnut-tipped Toucanet, Scaled, Fiery-throated and Scarlet-breasted Fruiteaters, the foothill form of Long-tailed Woodcreeper which is soon to be described as a new species, Grey-tailed Piha, Rose-fronted Parakeet, Foothill and Slaty Antwren, Rufous-breasted Antthrush.
+Scaled Antpitta, Foothill Schiffornis, Short-tailed Antthrush, Ash-browed and Chestnut-throated Spinetails, Yellow-throated Spadebill, Yellow-cheeked Becard, Andean Lanisoma, Roraiman Flycatcher and Jet, Yungas and Blue-rumped Manakin, Grey-mantled Wren, and many tanagers such as Blue-browed, Golden-eared and Straw-backed Tanagers.

-Day 4 Drive back to Tarapoto.
+Day 4: Drive back to Tarapoto

-Additional birding in the morning and until early afternoon if necessary.
+Additional birding in the morning, until early afternoon if necessary.
 On the way down we’ll make stops to look for birds we may have missed.
-We drive to Tarapoto, where we may take a late evening flight back to Lima or stay overnigtht to continue to explore northern Peru.
+We drive to Tarapoto, and if time permits we shall stop at ricefields to look for Spotted and Blackish Rail, and nearby search the localized Planalto Hermit.